CyraLX/Reclaimed-Datapack/readme.md

-# Reclaimed v1 | A Minecraft Datapack Add-On for [Aspects](https://modrinth.com/datapack/corrupted-aspects)
+# Aspects: Reclaimed | A Minecraft Datapack Add-On for [Aspects](https://modrinth.com/datapack/corrupted-aspects)

 A datapack adding new Aspects that didn't make the cut to the original datapack